 Read more: Venezuela and the US: From friends to foes

 In addition to the US, Canada, Brazil, Argentina and numerous Latin American countries have also recognized Guaido as interim president.
-Germany, France, the UK and the EU have voiced their
+Germany, France, the UK and the EU have voiced their support, but stopped short of an official endorsement.

 US at UN: Back Venezuelan people